s-max21/overparametrized_dnn/README.md

 # Deep Overparametrized Neural Network Comparison

-This repository contains code for creating a deep overparametrized neural network and comparing its performance to other regression models.
+This repository contains code for creating a deep overparametrized neural network (dnn) and comparing its performance to other regression models.
+The dnn consists of K fully connected neural networks with L layers and r neurons per layer and combines the truncated outputs of these K neural networks in a last layer.
 The models are evaluated based on their mean squared error (MSE) and mean absolute error (MAE).

 ## Models